delineateio/delineateio.engine/readme.md

 * Container security scan using [snyk](https://snyk.io/)
 * Container security scan using [trivy](https://github.com/aquasecurity/trivy)

-### Up Script

-The `up` script provided at `./dev/stack/up.sh` uses `docker-compose` to stand up a lightweight stack for testing purposes.
-Re-running the script will take down and they put up the stack.

-For the full documentation please refer to `docker` and the `docker-compose` [offical documentation](https://github.com/docker/compose).

 ### Local Script

 The script provided at `./dev/services/local.sh $SERVICE` will switch to the local `microk8s` cluster and use `skaffold` to deploy the specified service.